Cognigy/Documentation/docs/voice-gateway/references/verbs/listen.md

 }
 ```

 In the example above, raw (headerless) audio is sent.
-The audio must comply with the standard properties of encoding and format, with a configurable sample rate of either 8000, 16000, 24000, 32000, 48000, or 64000 kHz.
+The audio must comply with the standard properties of encoding and format, with a configurable sample rate of either 8000, 16000, 24000, 32000, 48000, or 64000 Hz.

 Alternatively, a `wave` file format can be supplied by using type `wav` (or `wave`), and in this case, no `sampleRate` property is needed.
 In all cases, the audio must be base64 encoded when sent over the socket.